 Leading Through Innovation

 HRC is a leading non-profit organization in terms of technological innovation.
 One part of this is the active use of social media networks as a major form of communication.
-HRC's Facebook page now has more than 1,150,000 fans and its Twitter base is growing with more than 200,000 followers.
+HRC's Facebook page now has 1.5 million fans and its Twitter base is growing with more than 300,000 followers.
 Cutting-edge applications - including the Coming Out Day app on Facebook and the Buying for Equality app for the iPhone - connect users with tools to become more supportive of the LGBT community.
 Other recent projects include the Congressional Scorecard search tool, which provides information on the voting records and legislation co-sponsorships of members of Congress; a video livestream of an adoption film and live chat with adoption professionals; a Valentine's Day photo mosaic that allows users to upload their own photos; and much more.